Table of Contents

 DisadvantagesMay be inflexible and not suitable for all businesses.May be less efficient than the Source-to-pay model.

-As you can see, there are pros and cons to both sourcing models.
+As you can see, there are pros and cons to both procurement models.
 However, there is still the option to combine both models into what is known as a hybrid model.
 This allows businesses to focus on specific areas of the procurement process that need improvement.

 What is a hybrid P2P/S2P model?